windhamdavid/til/lists/now/elsewhere.md

 # Elsewhere

-- 23/06/16 - work out the activity protocol somewhere
+- 23/06/16 - work out the activity protocol so I can integrate this site into the fediverse.